Find out the top five pressing issues of Lean Enterprise Development we discussed with our webinar speaker, David Kramp.

 Competitive strategy, efficient investment, and social selling are top-wanted results for modern enterprises.
 There are high expectations of product quality in the enterprise product development area.
 In particular, top managers worry about strategic benefits, process automation, and the ability to adapt to today’s rapidly transforming business environment.
 In addition, keeping pace with the current needs of enterprises is of utmost importance.

-Recently we have announced the upcoming webinar that will take place on August 18, and today we are discussing the top five of the most pressing issues with the webinar's speaker David Kramp, Director of Sales at LeverX, and pre-sales subject matter expert for SAP Project Lifecycle Management.
+Today we are discussing the top five of the most pressing issues with the webinar's speaker David Kramp, Director of Sales at LeverX, and pre-sales subject matter expert for SAP Project Lifecycle Management.

 What are the most common challenges top managers face when accelerating the product development process?